Sasqe/TARS/README.md

 Follow the below steps to initialize TARS.
  - Navigate to the root of the TARS Directory.
  - run 'python training.py'
  - after successful training, the tars.h5 file should be populated.
-Uploading and downloading TARS's memory can be done with 'python upload.py' and 'python download.py' respectively.
+Uploading and downloading TARS's memory to and from the database can be done with 'python upload.py' and 'python download.py' respectively.
  - 'python tars.py' to run TARS.
 # TECHNOLOGIES
 - Python 3